Syria: Independent Syrian Republic

 Upheaval dominated Syrian politics from independence through the late 1960s.
 In May 1948, Syrian forces invaded Palestine, together with other Arab states, and immediately attacked Jewish settlements.
-Their president Shukri al-Quwwatli instructed his troops in the front, "to destroy the Zionists".
-The Invasion purpose was to prevent the establishment of the State of Israel.
+President Shukri al-Quwwatli instructed his troops in the front, "to destroy the Zionists".
+The invasion purpose was to prevent the establishment of the state of Israel.
 Toward this end, the Syrian government engaged in an active process of recruiting former Nazis, including several former members of the Schutzstaffel, to build up their armed forces and military intelligence capabilities.
-Defeat in this war was one of several trigger factors for the March 1949 Syrian coup d'état by Col. Husni al-Za'im, described as the first military overthrow of the Arab World since the start of the Second World War.
-This was soon followed by another overthrow, by Col. Sami al-Hinnawi, who was himself quickly deposed by Col. Adib Shishakli, all within the same year.

-Shishakli eventually abolished multipartyism altogether, but was himself overthrown in a 1954 coup and the parliamentary system was restored.
+Defeat in this war was one of several trigger factors for the March 1949 Syrian coup d'état by Colonel Husni al-Za'im, described as the first military overthrow of the Arab World since the start of the Second World War.
+This was soon followed by another overthrow, by Colonel Sami al-Hinnawi, who was quickly deposed by Colonel Adib Shishakli, all within the same year.Shishakli eventually abolished multipartyism altogether but was overthrown in a 1954 coup, and the parliamentary system was restored.
 However, by this time, power was increasingly concentrated in the military and security establishment.
 The weakness of Parliamentary institutions and the mismanagement of the economy led to unrest and the influence of Nasserism and other ideologies.
 There was fertile ground for various Arab nationalist, Syrian nationalist, and socialist movements, which represented disaffected elements of society.
 Notably included were religious minorities, who demanded radical reform.

 In November 1956, as a direct result of the Suez Crisis, Syria signed a pact with the Soviet Union.
-This gave a foothold for Communist influence within the government in exchange for military equipment.
+This gave a foothold for communist influence within the government in exchange for military equipment.
 Turkey then became worried about this increase in the strength of Syrian military technology, as it seemed feasible that Syria might attempt to retake İskenderun.
 Only heated debates in the United Nations lessened the threat of war.

+United Arab Republic

 On 1 February 1958, Syrian President Shukri al-Quwatli and Egypt's Nasser announced the merging of Egypt and Syria, creating the United Arab Republic, and all Syrian political parties, as well as the communists therein, ceased overt activities.
 Meanwhile, a group of Syrian Ba'athist officers, alarmed by the party's poor position and the increasing fragility of the union, decided to form a secret Military Committee; its initial members were Lieutenant-Colonel Muhammad Umran, Major Salah Jadid and Captain Hafez al-Assad.
-Syria seceded from the union with Egypt on 28 September 1961, after a coup.
+Syria seceded from the union with Egypt on 28 September 1961, after a coup and terminated the political union.